vvvv/The-Gray-Book/reference/extending/editor-extensions.md

 Note though, that should one of your extensions have a runtime error, all the others running in the same document, might be affected as well.

+## Windows

+An extension doesn't necessarily have to have a window at all (e.g. it could just run an operation on a bunch of selected nodes...).
+It can also have its very own idea of a window.
+But in many cases you'll just want to use a ready window that comes with `VL.HDE`.
+For now these two are available:

+* SkiaWindow: A slimmed down version of a Renderer [Skia]
+* SkiaWindowTopMost: Same as above, only doesn't get the focus and is always topmost (e.g. used in the Key/Mouse Display extension)

+### Window Bounds

+As of now there is no way to tab or dock multiple extension windows.
+Setting a windows bounds is the best we can do for now.
+Yes, with many extensions open, this will get messy.
+Let's see...

+In order to set the initial window bounds when an extension window opens, set the `Bounds` input on the SkiaWindow nodes.
+For convenience checkout out:

+* WindowBounds: Positions the window right next to the editor
+* WindowBounds (EditorHeight): Same as above but also sets its height to be the same as the main window (e.g. used in the HelpBrowser)

 ## Interfacing with vvvv
 The vvvv API gives you access to hovered and selected nodes and allows you to read and write pins.
-In the HelpBrowser check the `API` section for some examples.
-All the API nodes are available via the `VL.Lang` repository in the `Session` category.
+* In the HelpBrowser check the `API` section for some examples.
+* All the API nodes are available via the `VL.Lang` repository in the `Session` category.

 ## Settings
 For some extensions it will be interesting to have them configurable via the [Settings](../hde/settings.md).
 This is not yet possible though.